 According to the NOAA website: “A marine biologist might be a biological technician, ichthyologist, fishery biologist, marine mammalogist, microbiologist, systems analyst, or a mathematician.
 Even economists and sociologists, who deal with living marine resource issues, are found within the so-called field of marine biology.”

 We know one thing, however.
-The field is very competitive and the number of marine scientists exceeds, and is expected to continue outpacing, the number of jobs available.
+The field is very competitive and the number of marine scientists exceeds and is expected to continue outpacing, the number of jobs available.
 That’s why it’s important to differentiate yourself through academic work and take advantage of the myriad skill-building opportunities available to you through your institution.
+Still not sure?
+Explore more ocean jobs and discover other rewarding career paths in the marine world.

 Explore Marine Biology Degrees: